mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

   - Input supply voltage/current
   - Output load voltage/current
   - Low-side NFET voltage/current if using synchronous rectification
+- What is the purpose of the output inductor/capacitor?
 - What direction does current flow in the inductor/capacitor in the on and off states?
 - Why is the inductor current a linear ramp?
 What determines this behavior?
 - Why is the output capacitor voltage a linear ramp?